Offering STEM learning opportunities for teachers and students at every level

 - Developing summer learning programs for teachers and students to participate in learning opportunities that encourage teamwork, problem-solving and demonstration that enhance the study of the STEM disciplines

 - Serving as a resource center featuring proven products, services, and programs that can help make K-12 STEM education more effective

-Most ORISE K-12 STEM education opportunities are offered through the ORAU Center for Science Education.
+Most ORISE K-12 STEM education opportunities are offered through ORAU.
 During the summer months, ORAU offers a variety of programs to provide K-12 teachers, as well as middle and high school students, opportunities to engage in hands-on activities that broaden their interest and knowledge in STEM education.